-Our national team of family law specialists is highly regarded and ranked in the first tier for family law in the latest editions of Legal 500 and Chambers & Partners.
+Our national team of family law solicitors is highly regarded and ranked in the first tier for family law in the latest editions of Legal 500 and Chambers & Partners.

 Seeking the advice of a legal expert on family matters may be necessary at some point in your life.
 We have extensive experience in dealing with complex cases, often involving substantial assets and high profile individuals.
 You can feel reassured that you're in safe hands.

-Whether you need a divorce solicitor or advice on a cohabitation dispute or civil partnership dissolution, the size and experience of our family law team means we can respond quickly to your needs.
-All of our team are members of Resolution, the family law association promoting a non-confrontational approach to family law issues.
+Whether you need a divorce solicitor, a mediator, or advice on a cohabitation dispute or civil partnership dissolution, the size and experience of our team means we can respond quickly to your needs.
+All of our team are members of Resolution, the association promoting a non-confrontational approach to family law issues.
 Our team includes Resolution accredited family law specialists, and many are actively involved in regional and national committees of Resolution, helping shape the future of family law.

 We understand the importance of combining efficiency and value for money with a sympathetic approach to all difficult personal problems.
 The aim of our family law team is to achieve solutions by agreement wherever possible and to provide a service tailored to the precise needs of each individual client.